 Did you know that the Aboriginal Flag is copyrighted?

-Well it is, and we have been served a 'Cease and Desist' notice from WAM Clothing for celebrating the Aboriginal Flag on our 'Clothing the Gap' products we were given 3 working days to sell all our flag stock.
+Well it is, and we have been served a 'Cease and Desist' notice from WAM Clothing for celebrating the Aboriginal Flag on our 'Clothing the Gaps' products we were given 3 working days to sell all our flag stock.
 Otherwise, we faced legal action.

 Find out more about the journey here.